jamesbconner/Sync2NAS/docs/api_files_downloaded.md

 Notes
 - The endpoint selects the appropriate backend repository (SQLite or Postgres) automatically.
 - Hash values (CRC32) are computed during download and exposed via `file_hash_value`.
 Routing is not gated by hash yet (future feature).
+ - Filename parsing runs during SFTP download (configurable).
+When enabled, `show_name`, `season`, `episode`, `confidence`, and `reasoning` are populated.
+LLM parsing can be toggled and uses a configurable confidence threshold.

 ### API: Get Downloaded File Detail